 History of Seventh-day Adventist Work in The Bahamas

 On November 27, 1893, two colporteur missionaries from New York, C. H. Richards and his wife, arrived in Nassau, Bahamas, after a three-and-a-half-day voyage and sowed the seeds of Adventism via the printed page.
 Thus from this humble beginning, the church in the Bahamas began.
-Today, the Seventh-day Adventist Church is the fourth largest denomination in the country with over 11,000 members and some 35 churches in New Providence and the Family Islands.
+Today, the Seventh-day Adventist Church is the fourth largest denomination in the country with over 20,000 members (North and South Conferences) and some 25 churches in New Providence, and 25 more on other islands in the conference.
+The North Bahamas Conference has about ten churches in Grand Bahama and Abaco..

 Upon the arrival of C. H. Richards, the arrival of C. H. Richards, the population of the country was estimated at 50,000.
 He reported that one third of the population was Caucasian and the balance with shades from yellow to black.
 In fact, C. H. Richards implied that the Bahamas was a virgin territory and that "now one of whom so far as we know, fully understands and obeys the (Sabbath) truth for this time."